c0ppelius/al-folio/_pages/teaching.md

 Whether contributing to student's learning by standing with them in the classroom or by shaping their experience from outside the classroom, I am never shy about adopting emerging best practices and pedagogical technologies in service of this goal.

-### Past courses
+### courses

 Below you can find some of the courses I led.
-If you are student and having trouble locating information for the course, please reach out.

 - Fall 2021: [Honors Linear Algebra](https://544.f21.matthewrobertballard.com).
 Math 544, UofSC.
 - Fall 2021: [Derived Categories I](https://738.f21.matthewrobertballard.com).
 Math 738, UofSC.